Repair, reuse, recycle: how Britain is tackling throwaway culture

 A study published in the Journal of Industrial Ecology in 2016 found household consumption, from food to clothes, is responsible for up to 60% of global greenhouse gas emissions and between 50-80% of total land, material, and water use.

 Campaigners have called for a greater emphasis on waste prevention in the UK.
-An estimated 300,000 tonnes of clothing was sent to landfill in the UK in 2016, and the average lifespan of a piece of clothing in the UK is just over three years.
+An estimated 300,000 tonnes of clothing was sent to landfills in the UK in 2016, and the average lifespan of a piece of clothing in the UK is just over three years.
 “We urgently need to tackle our throwaway culture - including better product design, more re-use, and a phase out of plastic - to ensure that far less waste is created in the first place,” said Friends of the Earth’s waste campaigner Julian Kirby.

 In 2018, repair cafes around the world prevented an estimated 350,000 products going to waste, saving 8.5 million kilos of CO2.
 During an average meeting, around 18 objects are successfully repaired.